South Bucks: Transport

 A large part of the district was sandwiched between the M40 and M4 motorways, both of which had junctions within the district.
 The major M40/M25 interchange is located near Gerrards Cross and is the M25's only junction in the district.
 South Bucks contained the greatest length of motorway in any Buckinghamshire district.

 Railway lines follow the motorways: they were the Great Western Main Line and the Chiltern Main Line, with important stations in Beaconsfield and Gerrards Cross.
 Denham Aerodrome in the southeast of the district had a small number of chartered flights running out of it.

 Premises

 From its creation in 1974 until 2004 the council was based at the former Eton Rural District Council's offices on Windsor Road in Slough, outside the district's administrative area.
 In 2004 the council moved to a modern office building at Capswood, Oxford Road, Denham, within its administrative area.
-Since the local government reorganisation in 2020, the building at Capswood serves as one of the area offices of Buckinghamshire Council.
+Since the local government reorganisation in 2020, the building at Capswood briefly served as one of the area offices of Buckinghamshire Council before being closed.